SMSPIRITUALITY—MEDIA

 The pañca-sīla

-The pañca-sīlafive precepts — are the ethical undertakings the Buddha offered lay followers as the foundation of the Buddhist path.
-The standard formulation, recited daily in Theravāda lay practice across South and Southeast Asia, runs: pāṇātipātā veramaṇī sikkhāpadaṃ samādiyāmiI undertake the training rule to abstain from taking life — followed by the same formula applied to adinnādāna (taking what is not given), kāmesu micchācāra (misconduct in sensual matters), musāvāda (false speech), and surā-meraya-majja-pamādaṭṭhāna (the basis of heedlessness in fermented and distilled drink).
-The Sanskrit equivalents — *ahiṃsā*, *asteya*, the householder form of *brahmacarya*, *satya*, and the amada abstention from intoxication — are recognisably the same operations the Yoga Sūtras' five *yamas* name; the family resemblance between Buddhist and Yogic ethical foundations is structural rather than incidental.
+The standard formulation is recited daily in Theravāda lay practice across South and Southeast Asia.
+It begins: pāṇātipātā veramaṇī sikkhāpadaṃ samādiyāmiI undertake the training rule to abstain from taking life — and the same formula is then applied to adinnādāna (taking what is not given), kāmesu micchācāra (misconduct in sensual matters), musāvāda (false speech), and surā-meraya-majja-pamādaṭṭhāna (the basis of heedlessness in fermented and distilled drink).
+The Sanskrit counterparts are recognisably the same operations: *ahiṃsā*, *asteya*, the householder form of *brahmacarya*, *satya*, and abstention from intoxication.
+These map closely onto the Yoga Sūtras' five *yamas*; the resemblance is structural rather than incidental.
 The grammar of the precept is technical.
-Sikkhāpada is training rule, not commandment; samādiyāmi is I undertake, the practitioner's voluntary commitment rather than a duty imposed from outside; and veramaṇīabstention — names a disposition rather than the prohibition of a particular act.
-The architecture is consistent: the precepts are conditions the practitioner accepts because the inner work is not available without them, not behaviours she is punished for failing to perform.
+Sikkhāpada means training rule, not commandment.
+Samādiyāmi means I undertake, a voluntary commitment rather than an imposed duty.
+Veramaṇī means abstention, naming a disposition rather than the prohibition of a specific act.
+The precepts are conditions the practitioner accepts because the inner work is not available without them, not rules she is punished for failing to follow.

 The five undertakings